2022 Leicester unrest: Cricket match brawl

 After the 28 August India–Pakistan Asia Cup cricket match, which India won, Indian cricket fans poured onto streets in the Belgrave area to celebrate, waving Indian flags, honking car horns and dancing to dhols.
-An altercation eventually occurred at the corner of the Shaftsbury Avenue and Melton Road.
+An altercation eventually occurred at the corner of Shaftsbury Avenue and Melton Road.
 According to a local business owner, "someone anti-India" stamped on an Indian flag, and the Indian fans thought he was a Pakistani and got infuriated.
 A video of this incident is available and the man is reported to be a Sikh.

 The altercation developed into a brawl, a video clip of which went viral on social media the next day.
 The clip shows a group of India fans shouting "Pakistan murdabad" (Note: The expression literally means "death to Pakistan", but as a slogan it would be interpreted as "down with Pakistan" in the subcontinent.
 Moreover, in the context of a cricket match, the country names India and Pakistan would be used as references to the respective teams rather than the countries.
 However, social media posts in the following days as well as media reports interpreted the slogan as "death to Pakistan".)

 and walking to the clash site.
 A police officer is seen arresting a man, and another group is seen beating up a man, and ripping off his t-shirt.

 The incident eventually led to eight arrests, including one man arrested at the scene for assaulting an emergency worker.